 - Chris Hedges (and others cited in his work) have written that soldiers in combat form an intense bond, but once the war ends they go back to being strangers.

+- Going off to college.
+Depending on where you live, it may happen several other times before then.

+# Current

+- Chris Hedges (and others cited in his work) have written that soldiers in combat form an intense bond, but once the war ends they go back to being strangers.

-- It's called going off to college.
+- Going off to college.
 Depending on where you live, it may happen several other times before then.